Itay2805/TomatOS/README.md

 ## Kernel Features

+### Hardware
 * 64bit with all the basics (gdt, pmm, vmm...)
 * Uses UEFI for starting (with [TomatBoot](https://github.com/TomatOrg/TomatBoot-UEFI))
 * ACPI
-    * Using the tables to get relevant info
+    * AML interpreter powered by [Lai](https://github.com/qword-os/lai)
+    * Used to create the SCI handler and iterating PCI devices properly
+* APIC
-* APIC for interrupt handling
+    * Full Local + IO APIC support
-    * LAPIC timer for scheduling (soon™)
+* PCI
+    * full scan + objects that abstract everything
 * SMP
+    * including a simple scheduler

+### Software
+* Processes and Threads are supported

 ## TODO
-* Work on the object framework
-* Add Thread and Process objects
+* syscalls and usermode testing
-* Work on the scheduler